Highlights of England | Stonehenge and Avebury

 Stonehenge, Avebury and Associated Sites

-In 1986, Stonehenge and Avebury were inscribed together on the UNESCO World Heritage Site List, becoming one of the UK’s first World Heritage Sites.
-The site spans around 50 km2 and includes settlements, burial grounds, healing centres and avenues.
-Stonehenge and Avebury gained a place on the prestigious list due to their outstanding prehistoric monuments, which are thought to date back to the Neolithic and Bronze Age.
+In 1986, Stonehenge and Avebury stone circle were inscribed together on the UNESCO World Heritage Site List, becoming one of the UK’s first World Heritage Sites.
+The site spans around 50 km2 and includes settlements, burial grounds, healing centres and avenues and today is managed by English heritage.
+Stonehenge and Avebury stone circle gained a place on the prestigious list due to their outstanding prehistoric monuments, which are thought to date back to the Neolithic and Bronze Age.
 The ancient megaliths of these sites provide an unparalleled insight into the mysterious rituals, beliefs, customs and engineering abilities of prehistoric peoples.

-Stonehenge is perhaps the world’s most famous prehistoric monument and Britain’s greatest national icon.
-A standing stone circle monument, cemetery, and archaeological site located on Salisbury Plain, Stonehenge has come to symbolise mystery, power and endurance.
+The Stonehenge circle of standing stone is perhaps the world’s most famous prehistoric monument and Britain‘s greatest national icon.
+This standing stone circle monument , cemetery, and archaeological site located on Salisbury Plain, Stonehenge has come to symbolise mystery, power and endurance.
 It has long fascinated archaeologists and historians, who still do not fully understand the story around it.
-For example, Stonehenge is known for ceremonial design and the fact that the first 1,600 feet of the avenue from Stonehenge is built on the summer solstice sunrise and winter solstice sunset—a phenomenon that may be because of sun worship, calendar keeping, or other purposes.
+For example, Stonehenge is known for ceremonial design and the fact that the first 1,600 feet of the avenue from Stonehenge is built on the summer solstice sunrise and winter solstice sunset-a phenomenon that may be because of sun worship, calendar keeping, or other purposes.
 Regardless of the lack of answer, this continues to fascinate visitors who wander around the concentric structures searching for answers.

-While Stonehenge is considered to be the most architecturally sophisticated prehistoric stone circle and Neolithic site in the world, Avebury is the largest.
-Avebury is a monument containing three stone circles, around the village of Avebury in Wiltshire, around half an hour’s drive from Stonehenge.
+While Stonehenge is considered to be the most architecturally sophisticated prehistoric stone circle and Neolithic site in the world, Avebury stone circle is the largest.
+Avebury is a monument containing three stone circles, around the charming thatched cottages in the village of Avebury in Wiltshire, around half an hour’s drive from Stonehenge.
 Avebury is thought to have been built and carved over many centuries from around 2850 BC until 2200 BC.

 It is important to know that a henge is not a stone circle; they are two different things.
 The henge refers to the man-made earthen bank with a ditch inside it that contains a large, flat-topped area.
 It is thought that this flat-topped area is designed to be enclosed as some sort of sacred space.
 As a result, it is what is inside the henge that makes it interesting.
 Inside the Avebury Henge, you will find much of the village of Avebury, the largest stone circle in Europe and two smaller stone circles.